 Pauline has dedicated her career to the building and advocacy of high-quality sustainable environments with a particular focus on education and civic projects.
 At WRNS she is responsible for implementing sustainable design principles into all projects and business operations.
 She currently serves as a USGBC Green Schools National Chair, and has served as the USGBC Green Schools Advocate since 2007.
 Pauline has led award-winning projects such as the Sacred Heart School’s ZNE Stevens Library, the Atherton Civic Center, and the ZNE Watsonville Water Resources Center which earned the 2010 AIA COTE Top Ten Green Project award.
 Pauline was recently awarded the USGBC Green Business Leader Award, the UCSGBC Greenest Apple Award, and the Living Building Challenge Hero Award.
 Pauline earned her B.Arch from UC Berkeley.

-AIA: This program qualifies for 6.5 AIA CES learning units with HSW.
+AIA: This program qualified for 6.5 AIA CES learning units with HSW.

 LEED: See the GBCI Credential Maintenance Program Guide for information on self-reporting attendance at this program to support General Continuing Education (CE) hours required for maintenance of LEED Green Associate and LEED AP credentials.